Hot Tub Filters: The Good, the Bad and the Ugly

 For spa filter cartridges, a 3 oz. fabric weight (per square foot) is most suitable, with 4 oz. used on high flow systems, or very large spas.
 What is the weight of the fabric used in the spa filters sold by Home Depot, Lowes and Walmart?
 No one knows, it seems to be a closely guarded secret.

-Below are some of the features of a Pleatco hot tub filters – compare that to their Pro line filters, which merely says “installs in seconds” – well, duh.
+Below are some of the features of Pleatco hot tub filters - compare that to the Pro line filters, which merely says "installs in seconds" - well, duh.

 - High performance pleated polyester media - (100% Reemay)

 - Extruded PVC center cores